BiDAlab/DiveFace/README.md

 DiveFace contains annotations equally distributed among six classes related to gender and ethnicity (male, female and three ethnic groups).
 Gender and ethnicity have been annotated following a semi-automatic process.
 There are 24K identities (4K for class).
 The average number of images per identity is 5.5 with a minimum number of 3 for a total number of images greater than 150K.
 Users are grouped according to their gender (male or female) and three categories related with ethnic physical characteristics:

-   - East Asian: people with ancestral origin in Japan, China, Korea and other countries in that region.
+   - East Asian (Group 1): people with ancestral origin in Japan, China, Korea and other countries in that region.

-   - Sub-Saharan and South Indian: people with ancestral origins in Sub-Saharan Africa, India, Bangladesh, Bhutan, among others.
+   - Sub-Saharan and South Indian (Group 2): people with ancestral origins in Sub-Saharan Africa, India, Bangladesh, Bhutan, among others.

-   - Caucasian: people with ancestral origins from Europe, North-America and Latin-America (with European origin).
+   - Caucasian (Group3): people with ancestral origins from Europe, North-America and Latin-America (with European origin).

 We are aware about the limitations of grouping all human ethnic origins into only 3 categories.
 According to studies, there are more than 5K ethnic groups in the world.
 We categorized according to only three groups in order to maximize differences among classes.

 Please cite [1] below if you make use of the dataset: